 4. Backtest Your Strategy

-- Historical Testing: Apply your trading strategy to historical data to evaluate its performance.
+- Historical Testing: Apply your trading strategy to 10 years of data to see the maximum drawdown.

 5. Optimize and Refine Your Strategy